ligiraj/Capstone-1/README.md

 ## Map Visualization of King’s County Houses

-The largest bubble shows the greatest median price of  a house compared to other zipcode.
+The largest bubble shows a house's median price compared to other zipcodes.

 The highest median price of a house sold was $1,892,500 at zip code 98039 location.

   ![image](https://github.com/ligiraj/Capstone-1/assets/92734281/9c16e216-ffe4-4507-b49b-993751ecc85d)
+## House price distribution by bedroom and square feet of living